usatlas/AFdocs/tier3docs/sshlogin/new/uc1_ssh2.md

 insecure.

 The `ssh-keygen` command will generate two files in `~/.ssh` (unless you chose a different location).
-If you used the `ed25519` key type recommend above with the default location, your private key should be located at `~/.ssh/id_ed25519` with its corresponding public key located at `~/.ssh/id_ed25519.pub`.
+If you used the `ed25519` key type as recommended above with the default location, your private key should be located at `~/.ssh/id_ed25519` with its corresponding public key located at `~/.ssh/id_ed25519.pub`.

 Once you have generated your key pair, you should upload the resulting public key (e.g., `id_ed25519.pub`) to your profile on the Analysis Facility portal